Choose an electricity or gas retailer and know what to do if things go wrong.

 Utilities Disputes can’t make decisions about the price of electricity or gas, but they can investigate whether bills are accurate, and whether people are on the most appropriate plan.

-They also look at customer service, and consider whether the communication and information provided was reasonable, eg was enough notice given?
+They also look at customer service, and consider whether the communication and information provided was reasonable, for example, was enough notice given?

 Utilities Disputes works with you and your provider to reach a resolution.
 This usually involves a phone meeting with you both.
 In general, they will: